HELP MAKE HOUSING AFFORDABLE FOR TEACHERS

 Making your properties affordable for teachers isn’t just a great thing to do, it comes along with some benefits.

-Mayor Megan Barry has put forward the Housing Incentives Pilot Program (HIPP) that is designed to motivate private developers to incorporate affordable and workforce units into their apartment, condo, or housing developments.
+The Housing Incentives Pilot Program (HIPP) is designed to motivate private developers to incorporate affordable and workforce units into their apartment, condo, or housing developments.
 This voluntary program would encourage more mixed-income housing, primarily in the urban core and along major pikes and transportation corridors where it is needed the most.

 WHAT ARE THE INCENTIVES?